S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB1.md

 With these initial steps completed, we're now ready to proceed with the creation of our smart contract for the decentralized voting system.
 Let's move on to the next section!

-## Creating the `CampaignCreator.sol` smart contract with Solidity
+## Creating the `CampaignCreator.sol` Smart Contract with Solidity

 In this section, we'll guide you through the process of creating the `CampaignCreator.sol` file, which will house the smart contract for our decentralized crowdfunding application.
 This Solidity file will define the behavior and rules of our crowdfunding system on the Ethereum blockchain.
+The campaign creator contract is a factory contract to deploy new campaigns, but the main contract is `CrowdCollab`.

 ### Step 0: Create a file named CampaignCreator.sol in your contracts folder